luyadev/luya.io/docs/guide/cms/blocks.md

              'variation1' => [
                  'title' => 'Super Bold Text',
                  'vars' => ['cssClass' => 'bold-font-css-class'],
-                 'cfgs' => [], // will be ignore as its empty, so you can also just remove this part.
+                 'cfgs' => [], // will be ignore as it's empty, so you can also just remove this part.
-                 'extras' => [], // will be ignore as its empty, so you can also just remove this part.
+                 'extras' => [], // will be ignore as it's empty, so you can also just remove this part.
                  'is_default' => 0,
              ],
          ]